Elevating Quality, Safety, and Trust in Telehealth and Compounding

 Our intent is that this framework serve as a trusted marker, not only for Hims & Hers, but for compounders and telehealth providers generally who are willing to commit to safety, quality, and transparency.
 By being transparent with our principles, we want to make it easier for patients and providers to identify and trust pharmacies and companies who prioritize integrity and patient care—ensuring confidence in every prescription filled.
 We invite others in the industry to join us in adhering to these principles.

-When patients receive a compounded medication, they should never have to question its safety and quality.
-Making this framework public finds clarity and confidence, reinforcing trust in legitimate compounding operations.
+When patients receive a compounded medication, they should never have to question its safety or quality.
+By making this framework public, we’re providing clarity and confidence, reinforcing trust in legitimate compounding operations.
+Here’s what that framework looks like:

 At Hims & Hers, we sit at the intersection of innovation and quality.
 As we define the next generation of health care we are developing and delivering access to the services and products that promote holistic health, well-being, and quality of life by committing to raise the bar for safety and quality in everything we do.
 As I look ahead, I am proud of the standards we’ve set for ourselves and even more excited about how we’ll continue to raise those standards even more, for ourselves and the industry.
 The work of quality and safety is never done, but with a commitment to listening, learning, and leading, we can continue to build a stronger, more transparent, and more trusted future for telehealth, pharmaceutical compounding and all of health care.